Directly to the content

 Measuring and reducing biological age - Methods & Research

-For thousands of years, people have been pursuing the desire for eternal youth.
-Over the years, people have tried out not only strange but also sometimes life-threatening methods.
-Whether mercury treatment, electron therapy or the implantation of monkey glands - there were no limits to creativity in the past.
-X-ray facial treatments were also fashionable for a while.
-Fortunately, thanks to modern research, we now know much more.
-Whereas in the past, ageing was only determined by visual characteristics or one's own feelings, there are now scientific methods such as the Horvath clock that can objectively determine biological age.
+For millennia, people have pursued the desire for eternal youth.
+In doing so, humans have not only tried bizarre but also sometimes life-threatening methods over the years.
+Whether it was mercury treatments, electron therapy, or the implantation of monkey glands – creativity knew no bounds in the past.
+Even X-ray facial treatments were in vogue for a time.
+Fortunately, thanks to modern research, we know significantly more today.
+While in the past aging was merely determined by optical features or personal feelings, there are now scientific methods like the Horvath clock that can objectively determine biological age.

 Here we give you an overview of this exciting field.
-We explain what distinguishes biological from chronological age , what the Horvath clock is, and why research into human cloning has triggered a potentially revolutionary future therapy.
+We explain to you what distinguishes biological from chronological age , what the Horvath clock is, and why the research on human clones has initiated a potentially revolutionary future therapy.

 What does aging mean?
 Causes and mechanisms

-According to recent research, genetic and epigenetic factors in particular are decisive for the ageing process in humans.
-In order to understand the complex mechanisms behind ageing, scientists such as López-Otin have defined the Hallmarks of Aging .
-They are the key mechanisms that contribute to ageing.
+According to recent research findings, genetic and epigenetic factors are particularly decisive for the aging process in humans.
+To understand the complex mechanisms behind aging, scientists like López-Otin have defined the Hallmarks of Aging .
+They are the key mechanisms that contribute to aging.

 What is biological age and how does it differ from chronological age?

-Biological age is not only measured by the months or years a person has lived (this is chronological age), but refers to physical and mental health.
-In concrete terms, this means that a person is 40 calendar years old, but their biological age can be less or greater than 40.
-The more the biological age deviates from the chronological age, the younger or older you are at the cellular level .
+Biological age is not only measured by the months or years a person has lived (this is chronological age), but refers to physical and mental condition.This means concretely: a person is 40 calendar years old, but their biological age can be less than or greater than 40.
+The greater the deviation of biological age from chronological age, the younger or older one is at the cellular level.
 A baby is born with a biological age of 0 years.
 Over time, however, the biological age of every person increases.

-Some people colloquially manage to " keep themselves well ".
-In other words, this phrase describes the fact that their appearance appears younger than their actual chronological age.
-There is also the opposite case, where people look significantly older or sicker than they actually are.
+Some people colloquially manage to “stay young.”
+In other words, this phrase describes that their appearance looks younger than their actual chronological age.
+Similarly, there is the opposite case, where people look significantly older or sicker than they actually are.

 Did you know?
-There is an "Epigenetic Leaderboard" at the so-called Rejuvenation Olympics, a kind of rejuvenation competition.
-Participants compete to see who can reduce their biological age the most.
-The founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars a year in rejuvenation therapies.
-There is not (yet) a German equivalent.
+At the so-called Rejuvenation Olympics, a kind of rejuvenation competition, there is an “Epigenetic Leaderboard.”There, participants compete to see who can lower their biological age the most.
+The founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars annually in rejuvenation therapies.
+There is (as yet) no German counterpart to this.

 What role does biological age play in longevity?

-Doctors such as Oliver Zolman, founder of the Longevity School and Zolman Clinics, are working on this.
-With his approach, he wants to turn the biological clock of 80-year-olds back to that of a 60-year-old person by 2030.
-Sounds ambitious, but also a little surreal at first.
-However, there will certainly be significant breakthroughs in the field of longevity research in the coming years - and all of them are directly related to biological age.
+Among those working on this are doctors like Oliver Zolman, founder of the Longevity School and Zolman Clinics.
+With his approach, he aims to turn the biological clock of 80-year-olds back to that of a 60-year-old by 2030.
+Sounds ambitious, but also somewhat surreal at first.
+However, there will certainly be significant breakthroughs in the field of longevity research in the coming years – and all are directly related to biological age.

 Measuring biological age with the Horvath clock and epigenetic tests

-In the context of the ageing process in particular, there are several indicators that can be used to u.a. assess biological age.
-These include the determination of telomere length or the evaluation of certain biomarkers in the blood .
-Probably the best-known method of determining biological age at present is a so-called " epigenetic test".
-The idea for the Horvarth Clock, presented in 2011, goes back to the relatively new research field of epigenetics.
+Especially in connection with the aging process, there are several indicators that can be used to u.a. assess biological age.
+These include the determination of telomere length or the evaluation of certain biomarkers in the blood.
+The currently most well-known method for determining biological age is a so-called “epigenetic test.”
+The idea for the Horvath Clock, introduced in 2011, is based on the relatively new field of research in epigenetics.

-Epigenetic age explained simply: How the measurement works
+Epigenetic age explained simply: This is how the measurement works

-High biological age is associated with many diseases such asz.B.
-Cancers, cardiovascular diseases and neurodegenerative diseases such asz.B.
-Dementia.
-Researchers have developed algorithms that allow them to statistically evaluate the influence of biological age.
+A high biological age is associated with many diseases such as z.B. cancer, cardiovascular diseases, and neurodegenerative diseases such as z.B. dementia.
+Researchers have developed algorithms that statistically evaluate the impact of biological age.

-Did you know In a clinical study by Prof. Sekhar, older subjects were found to improve various Hallmarks of Aging when taking GlyNAC on a regular basis.
-These included less inflammation, fewer senescent cells, reduced genomic instability and improved insulin sensitivity.
-This is one of the few studies where direct results have been studied in humans and not just in animals.
+Did you know?
+In a clinical study by Prof. Sekhar, older participants showed an improvement in various hallmarks of aging with regular intake of GlyNAC, including reduced inflammation, fewer senescent cells, decreased genomic instability , and improved insulin sensitivity.
+This is one of the few studies where direct results in humans, and not just in animals, have been investigated.

-GlyNACis a promising molecule when it comes to cellular energy and also biological age.
+GlyNAC is a promising molecule when it comes to cellular energy and biological age.

-Methods to reduce biological age - lifestyle, diet& exercise
+Methods to reduce biological age – lifestyle, nutrition & exercise

 There are a variety of methods and strategies to reduce biological age.
-Some of them are based on giving up certain habits or changing your lifestyle.
-Oliver Zolman has also compiled scientific figures on this.
+Some of them are based on giving up certain habits or changing one's lifestyle.
+Oliver Zolman has also compiled scientific data on this.

-One of the potentially interesting ingredients in (red) wine is the so-called resveratrol .
-However, it should be mentioned at this point that the correlation between longevity and moderate wine consumption was not always reproducible in follow-up studies.
+One of the potentially interesting ingredients in (red) wine is the so-called resveratrol.
+It should be mentioned at this point that the correlation between longevity and moderate wine consumption has not always been reproducible in follow-up studies.

 For powder fans and capsule lovers - Trans-Resveratrol from MoleQlar is for everyone.